invalid-arg/invalid-arg.github.com/_posts/2013-10-31-nancy-gets-route-constraints.md

 	</tr>
 </table>

 If you've looked at the WebAPI implementation of this you may have noticed there are some other options such as _long_ and _float_ that are not included here.
-I don't think these are really nessasary as distinguishing between them isn't really useful for route paramters. better to just have _int_ and _decimal_
+I don't think these are really necessary as distinguishing between them isn't really useful for route paramters. better to just have _int_ and _decimal_.
+However I will point out that `{value:int}` does use long so that any size of integer can be used.

 As an example to where this is useful.
 Imagine you want the same route to find a product, but you want to allow a user to use a product id or a product name.
 The following example will allow you to do that: